Matt1204/PodcastTranscribe/README.md

 └── Program.cs        # Application entry point
 ```

-## 🔒 Security & Best Practices

-- Secure configuration management
-- Input validation and sanitization
-- Proper error handling and logging
-- Rate limiting and request throttling
-- Azure Key Vault integration for secrets

 ## 🎯 Future Enhancements

 - Real-time transcription status updates using SignalR
 - Batch processing capabilities
-- Advanced audio processing features
 - User authentication and authorization
-- Multi-language support

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-*This project is created for educational purposes to demonstrate my technical skills in full-stack development, cloud architecture, and DevOps practices.*